Geeksltd/Programming.Tips/MeaningfulNames.md

 # Meaningful Names

-Names are everywhere in software.
+&nbsp;&nbsp; Names are everywhere in software.
 We name our variables, functions, arguments, classes, and packages.
 We name our source files and the directories that contain them.

 Naming is not just coming up with identifiers for things.
 Naming is about how we think.
 Naming is how we see the problem domain, and how we think about the solution.
 Naming is about design.
 It’s about creativity.
 It’s an art, and a science.